 As you identify plan fiduciaries, consider reporting structures carefully.
 You want to avoid duplication of effort but also be sure that nothing slips through the cracks.
 For this reason, be sure your fiduciaries understand who has which responsibilities so that no task goes uncompleted.
 Remember, fiduciaries can have potential liability for the actions of their co-fiduciaries, if they participate in a breach, conceal it or fail to help correct it.

-One critical aspect of delegating fiduciary functions is to make sure that the individuals you delegate these responsibilities to are fully aware of their status as fiduciaries and recognize the potential liability for not meeting these duties.
+One critical aspect of delegating fiduciary functions is to make sure that the individuals you delegate these responsibilities to are fully aware of their status as fiduciaries, acknowledge their role and recognize the potential liability for not meeting these duties.
 Once again, clear processes and full documentation should be your best practices in protecting against fiduciary breaches.

 Done properly, delegation of fiduciary functions will result in each fiduciary understanding his or her role along with the fact that his or her potential liability will be limited to the performance of that role.
 On the other hand, improper delegation of fiduciary functions could drag a fiduciary into controversy and defense of a case that can become both burdensome and expensive.